Alumni and Friends Can Ensure STVM's Future Through Planned Giving

 Charitable gift planning, or planned giving, means making a charitable gift of estate assets to one or more nonprofit organizations like St. Vincent-St. Mary.
 It presents all members of the St. Vincent-St. Mary family - alumni, parents, parents of alumni and friends - an opportunity to make a substantial gift that is arranged now and paid later.

-During these challenged economic times, we all review our values and we re-focus our priorities.
-The most important thing is obvious.
-Family is #1, of course.
+As we consider our financial future, we all review our values and we focus on our priorities.
+The most important thing is our famiky.
 After providing for your own family, you reflect on what else matters to you.
 Through loyalty and generosity to our Alma Mater over the years, our Alumni have proven we are committed to help secure the mission of a St. Vincent-St. Mary education for the generations to come.

 Outright Gift of Cash or Personal Property